Nissan KR engine

-The Nissan KR engine family consists of three and four-cylinder all-aluminum turbocharged gasoline engines in both 12-valve and 16-valve versions with a variable compression ratio and variable valve timing developed by Nissan.
+The Nissan KR engine family consists of three and four-cylinder all-aluminium turbocharged gasoline engines in both 12-valve and 16-valve versions with a variable compression ratio and variable valve timing developed by Nissan.

 KH5T

 The KH5T is a 1461 cc DIG-T (Direct Injection Gasoline-Turbocharged) inline-3 12-valve engine, with a bore x stroke of 79.7x81.1 mm..
-Power output is 160 PS and 240 Nm of torque.The variation in compression ratio ranges between 8:1 and 14:1.
+Power output is 160 PS and 240 Nm of torque.
+The variation in compression ratio ranges between 8:1 and 14:1.
 This is achieved by the movement of an actuator which changes the length of the piston stroke according to the demand for power.